nivleshc/blog-serverless-fileserver/README.md

 The solution uses AWS Serverless Application Model (SAM) to deploy resources in to an AWS Account.
 The AWS Lambda function is written in Python 3.7.

-Please refer to <a href="https://nivleshc.wordpress.com/2022/07/10/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-backend/" target="_blank">https://nivleshc.wordpress.com/2022/07/10/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-backend/</a> for more details. <br><br>
+Please refer to
+<a href="https://nivleshc.wordpress.com/2022/07/10/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-backend/" target="_blank">https://nivleshc.wordpress.com/2022/07/10/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-backend/</a> for more backend details. <br><br>

+<a href="https://nivleshc.wordpress.com/2022/07/24/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-frontend/" target="_blank">https://nivleshc.wordpress.com/2022/07/24/create-a-serverless-fileserver-using-amazon-efs-amazon-api-gateway-amazon-cognito-and-aws-lambda-the-frontend/</a> for more frontend details.

 # Backend
 ## Preparation